willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 - **Contracts** – Contain well-defined sections and clauses that can be parsed effectively.

-- **Bank statements**–: Include tables and structured data that are ideal for extraction.
+- **Bank statements** – Include tables and structured data that are ideal for extraction.

 These documents benefit from the optical character recognition (OCR) capabilities and deep learning processes used to extract key-value pairs, tables, and selection marks.